 If you have a substantial nest egg thanks to the sale of a previous home or other means but no longer earn income, it’s important to note that these savings cannot be used to qualify you for a rental.
 Why?
 It is common for landlords to request proof of annual income 40 to 50 times the monthly rent.

-“Retired persons have an exceedingly difficult time renting in NYC, as landlords qualify on income, not cash assets—even if the cash assets or marketable securities are $500,000-$1 million,” says Jeffrey L. Geller, vice chairman & chief operating officer of Insurent, a New York City lease guarantee company (and Brick Underground sponsor).
+“Retired persons have an exceedingly difficult time renting in NYC, as landlords qualify on income, not cash assets—even if the cash assets or marketable securities are $500,000-$1 million,” says Jeffrey L. Geller, vice chairman and chief operating officer of Insurent, a New York City lease guarantee company (and Brick Underground sponsor).
 “The Insurent Lease Guaranty allows retired people with cash at banks or marketable securities of a minimum of 50 times the monthly rent to easily qualify at over 4,000 Insurent participating buildings.”

 Welcome to New York: Give us your money